mozilla/legal-docs/en/formulaic_content_policies.md

 - Formula descriptions that appear likely to mislead or confuse the average user;
 - Formulas that, more often than not, produce results unrelated to the topic described; or
-- Formulas that direct people to a specific third party website or service not expressly mentioned in the description.
+- Formulas that direct people to a specific third-party website or service not expressly mentioned in the description.

 Users may be suspended or banned for repeatedly posting misleading or inaccurate content.